iptc/newsinjson/protobufs/README.md

 neutral, extensible mechanism for serializing structured data – think XML, but smaller, faster, and simpler."

+The process should be similar for other binary data serialisation protocols such as Avro, Thrift and CBOR.

 For more information on Protocol Buffers, see Google's documentation at https://developers.google.com/protocol-buffers